awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 + AWS SMS does not support VMs on Hyper\-V running any version of RHEL 5 if backed by a VHDX disk\.
 We recommend converting disks in this format to VHD for migration\.
 + AWS SMS does not support VMs that have a mix of VHD and VHDX disk files\.
 + On VMware, AWS SMS does not support VMs that use Raw Device Mapping \(RDM\)\.
 Only VMDK disk images are supported\.

-### File system<a name="file-system"></a>
-+ Migrated Linux VMs must use 64\-bit images\.
-Migrating 32\-bit Linux images is not supported\.
-+ Migrated Linux VMs should use default kernels for best results\.
-VMs that use custom Linux kernels might not migrate successfully\.
-+ When preparing Amazon EC2 Linux VMs for migration, make sure that at least 250 MiB of disk space is available on the root volume for installing drivers and other software\.
-For Microsoft Windows VMs, configure a fixed pagefile size and ensure that at least 6 GiB of free space is available on the root volume\.

 ### Booting<a name="boot"></a>
 + UEFI/EFI boot partitions are supported only for Windows boot volumes with VHDX as the image format\.
 Otherwise, a VM's boot volume must use Master Boot Record \(MBR\) partitions\.
 In either case, boot volume cannot exceed 2 TiB \(uncompressed\) due to MBR limitations\.